D2-mods/Better-IWD-Pregen/README.md

 - Each character receives one melee and one ranged weapon.
 - Items are slightly randomized.
 Possible items are based on character class.
 - Weapons are moved to the quickslots, but are NOT auto-equipped.
-- Do one of the following to equip weapons:
+- Do one of the following to equip weapons: (1) Save and reload, (2) Open and exit Character arbitration, (3) Pick up and re-equip each weapon.
-	- Save and reload
-	- Open and exit Character arbitration
-	- Pick up and re-equip each weapon

 --

 **IWD-in-BG2:**
-- Works the same as in IWD:EE.
+- Scripting is very similar to IWDEE.
+- Might be slightly delayed 1-2 seconds at the start.
 - Quickslot icon is not automatically updated.
 - To update the icon, pick up and re-equip each weapon (save/reload doesn't work).